jan-bogaerts/mark/src/generated/mdc_cond_compress.md

 - It uses a dictionary called "running" to keep track of the currently running textframe - transformer pairs.
 - The "tryRegister" function checks if a pair is already running and returns false if it is, otherwise it adds the pair to the "running" dictionary and returns true.
 - The "unRegister" function removes a pair from the "running" dictionary.
-# MarkdownCode > services > constant-extractor service
+# MarkdownCode > services > transformers > constant-extractor service
 - The constant-extractor service extracts constant definitions from source code and stores them in a json file.
 It replaces the constants in the source texts with references to the json entries.
 - It inherits from the transformer-base service and has a constructor with the parameters 'constants' (name) and an empty array (dependencies).
 The isJson parameter is set to true.
 - To use the service, create a global instance of it.